learn-co-curriculum/dsc-parallel-and-distributed-computing-with-mapreduce/README.md

 ## Objectives
 You will be able to:
 - Understand distributed and parallel computing environments
-- Explain how MapReduce differs from traditional programming approaches
+- Explain how Map-Reduce differs from traditional programming approaches
-- Understand how MapReduce works using a simple word count example.
+- Understand how Map-Reduce works using a simple word count example

 ## Parallel and Distributed Processing